-Participation: 10% of the final grade

-Exercises: 40% of the final grade

-Final project: 50% of the final grade
+- Participation: 10% of the final grade (5% assessed by each instructor) - Exercises: 50% of the final grade (25% for the video exercises; 25% for the graphic and web exercises) - Final project: 40% of the final grade

 During the semester, you will be assigned multiple exercises to develop your skills.
 Completion of each of these exercises to the best of your abilities will result in a passing grade.
 Your effort will be considered when grading exercises.
 Your final project will be graded to professional standards, and quality as well as effort will be considered.